Medically reviewed by Drugs.com. Last updated on Jun 5, 2021.

 - Talk to your child, and may ask him or her to read aloud to watch for subtle differences in speech

-- Differentiate between the repetition of syllables and mispronunciation of words that's normal in young children, and stuttering that's likely to be a long-term condition
+- Differentiate between the repetition of syllables and mispronunciation of words that are normal in young children, and stuttering that's likely to be a long-term condition

 - Rule out an underlying condition that can cause irregular speech, such as Tourette's syndrome